vishal3477/Reverse_Engineering_GMs/README.md

 # Reverse_Engineering_GMs
-Official Pytorch implementation of paper "Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images".
+Official Pytorch implementation of our **T-PAMI** paper "Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images".

 The paper and supplementary can be found at https://arxiv.org/abs/2106.07873

-Check out the Model Parsing v2 release for the updated code!!
+Our Paper is accepted to **Transactions on Pattern Analysis and Machine Intelligence**.

 ![alt text](https://github.com/vishal3477/Reverse_Engineering_GMs/blob/main/image/teaser_resized.png?raw=true)